kuzzleio/kuzzle/doc/2/guides/develop-on-kuzzle/4-external-plugins/index.md

 # External Plugins

-Kuzzle allows to add **whole set of features via plugins**.
+You can **extend Kuzzle's features** via plugins.

-Plugins are **intended to be reused** between several applications by proposing generic functionalities.
+Plugins are **intended to be reused** between several applications by proposing generic features.

-There are 3 categories of functionalities for plugins:
+Plugins allow you to achieve three main goals:
  - extension and modification of the API
  - integration of an authentication strategy
  - integration of a network protocol